Martin Duberman Visiting Fellowship

 If you have any questions about the program or the Library’s collections, please contact Jason Baumann, Coordinator of Collection Assessment, Humanities, and LGBT Collections, email@example.com.

 Interested applicants should also be aware of The Duberman/Zal Fellowship at CLAGS: Center for LGBTQ Studies.
 This fellowship is designed only for graduate students, adjunct university teachers, and unaffiliated scholars: www.clags.org/fellowships-awards/

 Martin Duberman is Distinguished Professor of History Emeritus at Lehman College and the Graduate School of the City University of New York and was the founder and first director of the Center for Lesbian and Gay Studies at the CUNY Graduate School.
-He has authored some two dozen books, including James Russell Lowell, finalist for the National Book Award; Black Mountain: An Exploration in Community; Paul Robeson; Stonewall; the memoir Cures: A Gay Man's Odyssey; and Pulitzer Prize Finalist for The Worlds of Lincoln Kirstein.
+He has authored some two dozen books, including James Russell Lowell, finalist for the National Book Award; Black Mountain: An Exploration in Community; Paul Robeson; Stonewall; the memoir Cures: A Gay Man's Odyssey; Pulitzer Prize Finalist for The Worlds of Lincoln Kirstein, and Jews Queers Germans: A Novel.
 In 2012, Amherst awarded Duberman an honorary Doctor of Humane Letters.
 He lives in New York City.
 His papers are held in the New York Public Library’s Manuscripts & Archives Division.